joergschwarzwaelder/hhc2020/Objective-9/README.md

 # Objective 9: ARP Shenanigans
 Location: NetWars

 The objective is to get hold of the file `/NORTH_POLE_Land_Use_Board_Meeting_Minutes.txt` on a remote host using ARP  and DNS spoofing.
+This document holds the information who recused herself from a vote.

 Exercise setup:
 ||Local Host|Remote Host  |Spoofed Host|